MaartenAfschrift/GUI_assist_shortening/README.md

 # Build your own TwinCAT MATLAB GUI (App Designer, local-first)

 This guide shows how to build a MATLAB App Designer GUI for a TwinCAT-controlled project, based on the behavior in `GUI_ArvidKeemink.m` but without the custom script-style UI.
+The current GUI layout has four live plots, a text log, and three control areas.

 ## 1. What you will build

 - App Designer GUI with:
-  - status readout (state/error/angles/torque),
+  - four plots: Left/Right Joint Moments and Left/Right Muscle Moments,
+  - a text log/status area,
   - buttons for trigger commands (pulse 1 -> 0),
-  - sliders for continuous values.
+  - sliders and numeric fields for continuous values.
 - ADS connection to TwinCAT via `TwinCAT.Ads.dll`.
 - Timer loop (~10 Hz) to read output data and refresh labels.